-You may read that the dark moon is the waning crescent moon.
+As mentioned, you may have read that the dark moon is the same as the waning crescent Moon, or even the new Moon.
 But this isn’t quite true.
 They are actually separate things…

 The Ancient Greeks knew this, as did the Babylonians.
 They had a system of dividing the lunar cycle into not only 3, 4 or 8 phases like we do, but into 30 segments!